Bananarama (album): Background and recording

 For their second album, Bananarama continued their association with the duo Jolley & Swain, who had produced three tracks on the group's 1983 debut album Deep Sea Skiving.
 Compared to Deep Sea Skiving, which mixed Sara Dallin, Siobhan Fahey and Keren Woodward's self-penned songs with covers and material from outside writers, Bananarama saw the trio take on a much larger role in songwriting.
 With the exception of "Dream Baby" (originally written by Cindy Ecstasy and B-Movie's Rick Holliday for their Six Sed Red project), the whole album was written by Bananarama in collaboration with Jolley & Swain.
-The group had been frustrated by incorrect perceptions that their songs had all been written by their producers, finding such assumptions to be misogynistic.
+The group had been frustrated by incorrect and, in their view, misogynistic perceptions that their songs had all been written by their producers.

 Lyrically, Bananarama found the group delving into more mature and socially conscious territory on several songs, with subject matter including drug addiction ("Hot Line to Heaven") and domestic violence ("King of the Jungle"), as well as the killing of the group's friend Thomas "Kidso" Reilly (who receives a dedication on the album sleeve) in Northern Ireland amidst the Troubles ("Rough Justice").